MEATER Pro vs ThermoWorks Thermapen: Which Thermometer to Buy

 Avoid leaving any instant-read thermometer (Thermapen or budget versions) in the meat during cooking.
 Instant-read probes are not designed for extended heat exposure.
 They will fail.
 Use a leave-in probe (MEATER or wired equivalent) for in-cook monitoring.

-Avoid cheap wireless thermometers under $30 that claim instant-read and wireless functionality.
+Avoid cheap wireless thermometers that claim both instant-read and wireless reliability for next to nothing.
 They compromise on one or both features -- either slow response or poor wireless reliability.
 The thermometer is the most important tool for food safety.
-It is not a place to save around $50.
+It is not a place to cut corners.

 Multi-Probe Monitoring: For Larger Cooks